Yankees manager Aaron Boone takes leave to get pacemaker - WTMJ

 “During my short-term absence, I have complete trust that our coaches, staff and players will continue their training and preparation at the same level as we’ve had and without any interruption,” he said.

-Boone played in the major leagues from 1997-2009 and was an All-Star for the Yankees in 2003, the year his 11th-inning home run off Boston’s Tim Wakefield in Game 7 of the AL Championship Series won the pennant for New York.
-He is a third generation major leaguer, whose grandfather Gus, father Bob and brother Bret also played in the big leagues and whose nephew Jake is a minor leaguer in the Washington organization.
+Boone was a third baseman and first baseman in the major leagues from 1997-09 and was an All-Star for the Yankees in 2003, the year his 11th-inning home run off Boston’s Tim Wakefield in Game 7 of the AL Championship Series won the pennant for New York.
+He is a third-generation major leaguer whose grandfather Gus, father Bob and brother Bret also played in the big leagues and whose nephew Jake is a minor leaguer in the Washington organization.

-A broadcaster for ESPN, Boone succeeded Joe Girardi as New York manager after the 2017 season.
+A broadcaster for ESPN from 2010-17, Boone succeeded Joe Girardi as New York manager ahead of the 2018 season.
 He has led the Yankees to a 236-148 record.

+“I am confident that Boonie’s in a good place, he’s in great hands and he’ll be back before we know it,” Cashman said.
+“And I’d say a newer version of himself.
+And the previous version was good enough, but obviously he’ll be in a better health situation.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports